adrianphilo/fdax-turnpoints/results/readme.md

 ### **Overview of Backtesting Performance: Limit Strategy**
 As a short introduction, the overall result of the limit strategy is presented.
 The Limit Strategy introduces risk management rules (e.g., stop-loss and trailing stops) to the trades initiated by the model's triggers.
 A "hit" is recorded if a predicted trigger results in a profit of more than 5 basis points.
+This series compares models trained on 83 and 50 days of data.

 #### **Test Series 1: September 2024 Period**